carleton-spacehogs/bioinformatics-carleton/pages/protocols/week4.md

 #### 22. Examine results

 Take a look at your blastp output using less.
-Notice the e-value column, second from left.
+Notice the e-value column, second from right.
 Most of your e-values for this range between 2.3 (at best) and 7.4 (at worst).
 These e-values are TERRIBLE.
 This means you probably didn’t have very good hits to this protein in your dataset.
 (What constitutes a “good” e-value is debatable and depends on your application, but a general rule of thumb is for it to be 1e-05 or lower.)

 #### 23. Post-lab questions